 Additionally, Belzona 1212 cures extremely quickly – at 20°C/68°F it can experience light loading in only 90 minutes.
 “Light loading” is the necessary cure time for overwrapping the plate.
 Even at lower temperatures, this material still cures in less than 24 hours.
 For example, at 5°C/41°F, it will be completely cured in only 16 hours to experience full loading.

-An application of Belzona SuperWrap II then completed the pipe repair.
+An application of Belzona SuperWrap II then completed the emergency pipe repair.
 This material was designed to be quick and simple to apply, allowing for equipment to be back on line within 24 hours.
 It is also highly effective, providing years of maintenance-free protection.

 A video introducing Belzona SuperWrap II: